 What is the interest rate on federally owned student loans during the COVID-19 pandemic?
 During the COVID-19 pandemic, the interest rate on federal loans has been reduced to 0%.
 This means no interest will accrue and capitalize on your loan balance.

 When will interest and monthly payments on federally-held student loans resume?
-At the moment, payments and interest will resume on October 1.
-President Biden hasn’t announced any extension to the September 30 cutoff.
+At the moment, payments and interest will resume on February 1, 2022.
+In August 2021, President Biden did announce an extension to the September 30, 2021 cutoff.

 According to the Department of Education’s website, you’ll receive your billing statement or other notice at least 21 days before your first payment is due when the forbearance period ends.